 If you're a developer using the VHL operation mode, you can test the VHL file in your configuration right on your computer with BALTECH ID-engine Explorer.

 This test is helpful in 2 ways:

 - You verify that the VHL file is correct.

-- You verify the memory location parameters you'll later need to run the commands VHL.Readcall_made and VHL.Writecall_made in your application.
+- You verify the memory location parameters you'll later need to run the commands VHL.Read and VHL.Write in your application.

 For this how-to, we'll use VHL.Read as an example.

 To test the VHL file with the VHL.Read command:

 Connecting an Ethernet reader works when the reader is unconfigured or required permissions are granted in PKI Authentication and Encryption settings.